AbdulRehman-9876/Quiz-App/README.md

-Here’s a simple **README** file you can use for your Quiz App on GitHub:

----

 # Quiz App

 This is a simple **React Quiz Application** that displays multiple-choice questions, keeps track of the score, and shows the final result after all questions have been answered.